Chicago reinstates gun and ammunition tax after court deems it unconstitutional

 The Oct.
 21 opinion struck down the tax because it impeded on citizen's Second Amendment rights.
 However, Illinois Supreme Court Justice Mary Jane Theis said in the court's opinion that any tax on fundamental rights must "establish that the tax classification is substantially related to the object of the legislation."

 The new amendment passed by the board of commissioners directs revenue raised from the tax to a new "Special Purpose Equity Fund to fund gun violence prevention programs."
-Revenue from the tax will also go towards "operations and programs aimed at reducing gun violence."
+Revenue from the tax will also go to "operations and programs aimed at reducing gun violence."

-Previously, the revenue went towards a "Public Safety Fund to fund operations related to public safety."
+Previously, the revenue went toward a "Public Safety Fund to fund operations related to public safety."

 SAN JOSE MAYOR ROLLS OUT NEW GUN CONTROL PROPOSAL DAYS AFTER RAILYARD MASS SHOOTING